-There are two term tests and one final examination; all are close book tests.

-Term Test 1: 20% Term Test 2: 30% Final examination: 50% Smartwork 5 homework: 6% (Bonus)
+There are 3 in-class quizzes, one term test and final examination; all are close book.
+Quizzes (20%) Term test (30%) Final examination (50%) Smartwork 5 homework: 5% (Bonus)

-All tests focus on concepts and the mechanism of processes.
+All quizzes/tests/exams focus on concepts and the mechanism of processes.
 The test may include calculation and graphing questions, explanation of processes and interpretation of terms.